Interpolation in Linear Logic and Related Systems: Continuum-many extensions with the deductive interpolation property

 \begin{remark} The proof of Proposition~\ref{p:SE} illustrates that $p$th roots are implicitly definable but not explicitly definable in the varieties $\mathsf{V}_P^S$.
 This reflects the connection between epimorphism-surjectivity and the Beth definability property; see, e.g., \cite{H2000}.
 We do not, however, further discuss Beth definability here. \end{remark}

 \begin{cor} For every non-empty set of prime numbers $P$ the extensions $\cllp$, $\cmallp$, $\cflep$, and $\crlep$ do not have the Craig interpolation property. \end{cor}

 \begin{proof} Let $P$ be a non-empty set of prime numbers and $\vdash^P$ be one of the extensions $\cllp$, $\cmallp$, $\cflep$, or $\crlep$ with $\mathsf{V}_P^S$ its equivalent algebraic semantics.
-If $\vdash^P$ had the Craig interpolation property, then $\mathsf{V}_P^S$ would have the strong amalgamation property; see, e.g., \cite{Kihara2009} and note that, since we can assume that $S= \set{\bot,\top}$ or $S= \emptyset$, the results therein for axiomatic extensions of $\fl$ apply.
+If $\vdash^P$ had the \prp{CIP}, then $\mathsf{V}_P^S$ would have the strong amalgamation property; see, e.g., \cite{GJKO07} and note that, since we can assume that $S= \set{\bot,\top}$ or $S= \emptyset$, the results therein for axiomatic extensions of $\fle$ apply.
 But then Lemma~\ref{l:ES-SAP} would imply that $\mathsf{V}_P^S$ has surjective epimorphisms, contradicting Proposition~\ref{p:SE}. \end{proof}

 \begin{remark} The results of this section entail that various other substructural logics have continuum-many extensions with the deductive interpolation property, but without the Craig interpolation property.
 This applies, for example, to the deductive system for involutive full Lambek calculus with exchange $\m{InFL}_e$ and the deductive system for full Lambek calculus with exchange and right-weakening $\m{FL}_{eo}$ (cf. \cite{GJKO07}).
 Moreover, since linear logic and multiplicative-additive linear logic are axiomatic extensions of intuitionistic linear logic and intuitionistic multiplicative-additive linear logic, respectively, the results also follow for these logics (see, e.g., \cite{Okada1999} for a definition of intuitionistic linear logic and its fragments). \end{remark}